xvik/dropwizard-guicey/src/doc/docs/installers/resource.md

 ```

 !!! note ""
-    `@Context` annotation on field will work on hk managed bean:
+    `@Context` annotation on field will work on HK2 managed bean:
     ```java
     @Path()
     @HK2Managed